 Hoi An is one of the most popular destinations in all of Vietnam.
-There are many things to do in Hoi An such as exploring the pristine beaches, taking a self-guided walking tour in the historical old town and visiting the UNESCO site in the majestic mountain ranges.
+There are many things to do in Hoi An such as exploring the pristine beaches, taking a self-guided walking tour in the historic old town and visiting the UNESCO site in the majestic mountain ranges.
 I recommend putting Hoi An in your top 10 places to see in Vietnam.

 WHERE IS HOI AN VIETNAM & HOW TO GET THERE

-Most people plan their trip throughout Vietnam by travelling from the north to the south or vice versa.
+Most people plan their trip throughout Vietnam by traveling from the north to the south or vice versa.
 There is no shortage of sleeper buses available from every main town or city costing you no more than $15.

 You can then take a taxi directly from Da Nang Airport to Hoi An which will cost you anywhere between $15 – $30.
 Alternatively, take a taxi to the central bus station in Da Nang and jump on a local bus to Hoi An that costs only $1.50.
 Buses run every 20 minutes between 6am and 9pm.

 Drone shot of Old Town Hoi An Vietnam

-TOP 4 HOI AN ATTRACTIONS
+TOP 4 THINGS TO DO IN HOI AN

-1. HOI AN OLD TOWN – THINGS TO DO IN HOI AN
+1. HOI AN OLD TOWN

 Exploring Old Town is one of the top things to do in Hoi An.
 The architecture in Old Town is influenced by the French, Chinese and Japenese cultures.

 There are many shrines, temples and pagodas dotted throughout the streets of the Ancient Town Hoi An and a Japanese inspired wooden bridge that can be found on the northern end.
 Most of the Hoi An attractions are free of charge, and some others require a small fee of around $2 to enter.

 For food and drinks, you will be spoilt for choice with countless restaurants and bars or you can head to the central market for cheap and easy local cuisine and a refreshing fruit juice.
-My favourite local food is Bahn Mi, (similar to a subway) or a bowl of Pho (pork noodle soup).
+My favorite local food is Bahn Mi, (similar to a subway) or a bowl of Pho (pork noodle soup).